coyotespike/coyotespike.github.io/_posts/2017-01-16-Rationality and Emotional Work.md

 We start off with a lot of math, move to cognitive biases, and we wind up needing to work on our emotions and temperament.
 How can we become mature and balanced people, emotionally resilient people?

-We are now far away from "rationality" but much closer to our goals.
+We are now far away from "rationality," far away from extensive mathematical analyses, but much closer to our goals.